Dr Martin J. Turner

 Can link as an academic, researcher or technical role;

-- For new RC or EU projects
+- For new UKRI or EU projects

 Focused Funded Projects

 Involved with a series of visualization and video projects through various funding agencies.
-A key component is to create a longitudinal research support system, coordinated around
+A key component is to create a longitudinal research support system, coordinated around networks and projects.

 This is through multiple projects integrating with real user needs.
 A few old examples are listed here: